A logical fallacy is a pattern of reasoning that contains a flaw, either in its logical structure or in its premises.

 Account for unintentional use of fallacies

-When you counter fallacies that other people use, it’s important to remember that not every use of a logical fallacy is intentional, and to act accordingly.
-Specifically, attacking your opponent too forcefully for using a fallacious argument might lead to a backfire effect, where they are not willing to change their mind on a topic, even after you show them their reasoning is flawed.
+When you counter fallacies that other people use, it’s important to remember that not every use of a logical fallacy is intentional, and to act accordingly, since accounting for this fact can help you formulate a more effective response.

-In addition, remember that you too might be using logical fallacies unintentionally in your thinking and in your communication with others.
+In addition, it’s important to remember that you too might be using logical fallacies unintentionally in your thinking and in your communication with others.
 To identify cases where you are doing this, try to examine your reasoning, and see if you can identify any flaws, either in the way that your arguments are structured, or in the premises that you rely on in order to make those arguments.
-Then, try to adjust your reasoning, in order to avoid making these errors.
+Then, adjust your reasoning accordingly, in order to fix these flaws.

-For instance, let’s go back to the original example that we saw for a formal logical fallacy (which is known as affirming the consequent):
+For instance, consider the following example of a formal logical fallacy (which we saw earlier, and which is known as affirming the consequent):